Onegai Miwaku no Target

+"Onegai Miwaku no Target/Crazy Happy!" (お願い魅惑のターゲット/Crazy Happy!, Please, Captivating Target/Crazy Happy!) / "Onegai Miwaku no Target" (お願い魅惑のターゲット, Please, Captivating Target) is a single by Japanese girl group Melon Kinenbi.

+Album versions

-/ is a single by Japanese girl group Melon Kinenbi.
-It was released in two versions, the first of which was released as an indies single in 2006, and the second of which was released as a major single in 2007.
+The single was released in two versions, the first of which was released as an indies single in 2006, and the second of which was released as a major single in 2007.
 The major single release peaked at #50 on the Oricon weekly chart.

 "Onegai Miwaku no Target/Crazy Happy!" was originally released in 2006 as a double A-side indies single.
 In 2007, Onegai Miwaku no Target was remixed and re-released as a major single, for which a PV was created.
 Crazy Happy! was later released as a bonus track on the coupling compilation album URA MELON.
 Onegai Miwaku no Target - Original new ver. was used as the ending theme of the TV Tokyo music programme Onryū ~On Ryu~.

 On March 31, 2012, the idol group Up-Up Girls from Up-Front Agency released this with a new arrangement as the b-side to their indies debut single, Going my ↑.